 Master of Education in Exceptional Student Education

 Courses in the Master of Education in Exceptional Student Education program are offered as a hybrid-course delivery.
 Therefore, in-person class meetings at the UCF main campus are required.
-Interested scholars must apply to Project Bridges 2.0 and to the university for summer admission.
-Qualified applicants will be contacted for an interview beginning in March.
+Interested scholars must apply to Project CENTRAL and to the university.
+Qualified applicants will be contacted for an interview.
 Early application is encouraged as funding is limited.

 Educational Specialist in School Psychology